christiangenco/dbinbox/README.md

 dbinbox
 ======

-an inbox for your dropbox
+an inbox for your Dropbox

 By visiting your personal dbinbox url, non-Dropbox users will be able to upload files straight into a special inbox folder in your Dropbox.